yosoykyle/espressionist-ecommerce-/README.md

 ---

 ## Key Folders, Layers & Responsibilities
+**Note:** The following is a summary of key backend folders and their general responsibilities.
+For a comprehensive explanation of each backend layer, its components, example code, and how data is processed and transformed, refer to the detailed [Backend Data Flow Guide](./backend-data-flow-guide.md).

 - **config/**: App, security, and web configuration.
 - **controller/**: REST API endpoints for admin, products, orders, authentication, and image management.
 - **dto/**: Data Transfer Objects for requests and responses.